tomcatmanager/tomcatmanager/docs/interactive.rst

    tomcat-manager> config edit

 This file uses the INI file format.
-If you create a section called ``settings``, you can set the values of any of the supported settings.
+If you create a section called ``settings``, you can set the values of any of the available settings.
 My config file contains:

 .. code-block:: ini